Do you want to improve your drawing skill?

 Resources To Get You Started

 Fortunately for you and me, we live in an age where we have some amazing resources to help us improve our drawing.
 Everyone watches videos, reads blog posts and scrolls through social media, but are you using these utensils to your advantage?
 There’s isn’t an excuse to learn from the pros anymore, as most of them show you their process (we have to guess what Rembrandt’s process was like).
-I’ve revealed some amazing resources on my recent blog post for you to take full advantage of (more figure drawing resources – but still excellent resources).
+I’ve revealed some amazing 10 free figure drawing resources on my recent blog post to take full advantage of (more figure drawing resources – but still excellent resources).

 Take a look at James Gurney’s very helpful blog (link below), Proko’s tutorials (link below), to The Drawing Database, and make it your aim, your goal, your focus, to keep improving everyday.
 As a result, you will see your drawing skill go from strength to strength, as you’re learning from the guys which have been in your shoes.
 Remember, every artist was once a beginner.

 If you want to take it one step further, you can purchase courses to help you improve.
 The problem with free resources is that you can take it for granted.
 However, when you pay for a course, your mindset changes.
 You have paid for this course, so you need to make full use of it.
 Your concentration goes up because you’re invested in it, your focus should go up, and a paid course also offers better content than free content.
 Consider paid courses to make your drawing skill even stronger.

 - Drawabox.com – a resource I’ve mentioned above, this is a great (and free!) resource to improve your drawing skill and take it to the next level.

 - Proko – A popular Youtuber and podcaster who delivers great content and advice for artists to help improve your drawing skills.